input-output-hk/blogpost_breaking_ed25519_vrf/blog.md

 If one extends $s, R$ and $pk$, it is easy to see that if the protocol is followed, the verifier will accept the signature.
-However, we've just described an interactive protocol, where there's no message involved.
+However, we've just described an interactive protocol.
 How can that be a signature algorithm?
 Indeed, a signature algorithm would be extremely impractical if the signer and verifier would have to interact.
 To that end, the first step of the verifier (computing the random challenge) is replaced by a hash function, which is assumed to provide random, unpredictable outputs.
-Here is where the message comes into play.
-In order to link a signature (as described above) to a message, the latter is inlcuded when computing the hash that defines the challenge.
 Formally, this is called the [Fiat-Shamir](https://en.wikipedia.org/wiki/Fiat%E2%80%93Shamir_heuristic) heuristic, and is used in more modern Zero Knowledge Proofs (yes!
 Schnorr signatures are very simple proofs of knowledge) to make them non-interactive.
 For sake of simplicity, in this blogpost we describe all procedures interactively, and note that any of them can be made non-interactive via the Fiat-Shamir heuristic.
-Therefore, we omit the message from the Schnorr-like signature schemes descriptions.

 Subtle deviations from the protocol can be catastrophic.
 One such example is producing two signatures that share the same value $R$ but a different value $s$, this completely breaks the system (for